 Author Melissa Hau

-When shopping for a new phone case for the latest device, there are a lot of options on the market.
+When shopping for a new phone case for the latest device, there are a lot of options on marketplaces like Amazon.
 The letters TPU come up quite often when browsing cases, and this leaves many customers rightfully confused.
-They know it refers to phone protections, but not much else beyond that.
-So, what is TPU, and why is it the top choice for cell phone cases?
+They know it refers to phone protection, but not much else beyond that.
+So what is TPU, and why is it the top choice for cell phone cases?
 Let’s take a closer look at this material and its properties.

 What is TPU?